-Blog two of an eight-part series on the tenants of a powerful user or audience experience
+Blog two of an eight-part series on the tenets of a powerful user or audience experience

-In the first post of this series, I shared insights about the first tenant of creating powerful experiences: useful.
-In this post, I want to discuss a tenant that is sometimes confused with the first: usable.
+In the first post of this series, I shared insights about the first tenet of creating powerful experiences: useful.
+In this post, I want to discuss a tenet that is sometimes confused with the first: usable.

 As I mentioned in the first post, there are many aspects that shape and build an experience.
 Building on the metaphor about public transportation, from the moment you thought about taking a train, bus, subway, or metro system, your experience with that transportation system started.

 The concept of whether a public transportation system is useful might elicit questions like, “Will this train or bus get me where I need to go?” or “Will the subway or metro be fast enough?”
 If the answers to those questions are some forms of “yes,” then the public transportation system is useful.

 However, whether that train or bus is usable might instead spark thoughts like:

 - “Will I be able to get all the information I need about the transportation system before I use it?”

 - “Will I be able to easily get the pay card or stub to access the system?”